 The net asset value per Share will fluctuate with changes in the market value of the reference asset, the derivative techniques used and where applicable the hedging asset and changes in the exchange rate between the reference currency or, if different, the listing currency of a Share and any relevant foreign currency of such reference asset and/or hedging asset.
 The market price of the shares will fluctuate in accordance with the changes in the net asset value per Share and the supply and demand on the stock exchange on which the Shares are listed.
 The Fund cannot predict whether the Shares will trade below, at or above their net asset value per Share.
 Price differences may be due, in large part, to the fact that supply and demand forces in the secondary market for the Shares will be closely related, but not identical to the same forces influence the trading prices of the reference asset and where applicable the hedging asset, individually or in the aggregate, at any point in time.
-Furthermore, the listing on multiple exchanges of fiscal, regulatory or other market forces.
+Furthermore, the listing on multiple exchanges of the Shares may result in price differences between such exchanges because of fiscal, regulatory or other market forces.